anthonyceponis/british-informatics-olympiad-solutions/README.md

 For some questions there may be a test.txt file which I made to quickly compare my solutions against the mark scheme via automated testing.
 There may also be template files which I use to quickly setup boilerplate code and some VSCode config files.
+Some solutions may not execute in the time constraint (1 second), which are labelled 'SLOW' in the NOTES with explanations at the top of each file.

 I have also added explanations of how my solutions work at the top of each file :)